lpereira/lwan/README.md

 #### Time Intervals

 Time fields can be specified using multipliers.
-Multiple can be specified, they're just added together; for instance, "1M 1w" specifies "1 month and 1 week".
+Multiple can be specified, they're just added together; for instance, "1M 1w" specifies "1 month and 1 week" (37 days).
 The following table lists all known multipliers:

 | Multiplier | Description |
 |------------|-------------|